 Eric raised his eyebrow.
 “Old man?
 I’m 26.”

-“Then I will ask you out once I’m thirty”, said Eric.
-“Hopefully, by then, you’re legal.”
+“Then I will ask you out once I’m thirty,” said Eric.
+“Hopefully, by then, you’ll look like an adult.”

 Ragna dropped her shoulders.
 “Yeah.
 I deserved that.”

 To Altera’s surprise, Ragna let go of that slight against her figure.
 She had pondered if she should intervene in the discussion.
 Wisely, she had decided to remain silent, as she couldn’t think of any comment to contribute.

 Eric showed her his runes, and Altera spoke.
 “With the three at my disposal, we have all of the eight runes and Hagal twice.
 Anyway, if you want to use them in combat, you draw the rune on any kind of surface, and the effect will then happen.
 But it’s best if you can touch the rune or the object with the rune.”
 Altera paused for a moment.
 “Just to make it quick, these are the effects: Hagal allows you to summon ice.
 Fehu is telekinesis and acceleration.”
 She summoned a dagger made of ice on her hand.
 The weapon levitated and sped through the room.
 It crashed against the wall and splintered into shards.

 Ragna clapped her hands.
 “So, that’s how you tore through the train roof and the cell bars.
 Though that dagger didn’t have much of a punch.”

 “It’s simple physics,” Altera explained.
 “Force equals mass times acceleration.
 So, the bigger and faster it is, the more powerful it becomes.”

 “Wait…so, you can only make the ice move because of the Fehu rune?”